AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 java -jar export-server.jar -C settings.toml
  ```

-It should be noted here that if the same parameters set both in the config file and in the command line, the former will be ignored because command line has a higher priority.
+It should be noted here that if the same parameters are set both in the config file and in the command line, the former will be ignored because the command line has a higher priority.

 ## Contribution

-If you've got any suggestions or ideas about export server work and improvements, welcome to our [open repository on GitHub](https://github.com/AnyChart/export-server).
+If you have any suggestions or ideas about Export Server work and improvements, welcome to our [open repository on GitHub](https://github.com/AnyChart/export-server).